scoskey/m0037/notes.md

 **Axiom** (Strong Pairing) If $a_1,\ldots,a_n$ are sets, then $\set{a_1,\ldots,a_n}$ is a set.

 For one thing, the Strong Pairing axiom implies that there exists a set.
-Namely, if we apply it in the case when $n=0$ then the result is $\lbrace\rbrace$, which we also call the empty set $\emptyset$.
+This is because we can apply it in the case when $n=0$ to obtain the set $\lbrace\rbrace$.
+This is called the *empty set* and given the special symbol $\emptyset$.
 We invite the reader to verify that the Strong Pairing axiom implies that ordered pairs may be constructed.

-We say that a set is *hereditarily finite* if it may be constructed using only repeated applications of the Strong Pairing axiom.
-We invite the reader to write out several dozen hereditarily finite sets, and to make a diagram of these sets as they are related by the $\in$ relation.
-(That is, when $x\in y$ draw an upwards arrow from $x$ to $y$.)
+We say that a set is *hereditarily finite* if it may be constructed using repeated applications of the Strong Pairing axiom and nothing else.
+We invite the reader to write out several dozen different hereditarily finite sets, and to make a diagram of how they are related to one another by the $\in$ relation.
+(For example, draw an upwards arrow from $x$ to $y$ whenever $x\in y$.)

-Without any other axioms, the Strong Pairing axiom can *only* help us construct hereditarily finite sets.
+Without any other axioms, the Strong Pairing axiom can't be used to construct an infinite set.
 In addition to being the theory of everything, set theory is meant to be the theory of infinity!
 Therefore we need the following axiom, which lets us construct our first example of an infinite set.

-**Axiom** (Infinity) There exists a set HF such that $x\in HF$ if and only if $x$ is hereditarily finite ($x$ can be constructed using only the Strong Pairing axiom).
+**Axiom** (Infinity) There exists a set HF consisting of all hereditarily finite sets.

 Putting the last two axioms together, we may also construct an first example of a finite but not hereditarily finite set, namely, $\lbrace HF\rbrace$.
-However, the axioms so far do not help us construct an infinite set besides HF.
+However, the axioms so far do not help us construct any infinite sets other than HF.

 In order to construct new sets, we would like an axiom which allows us to define sets using properties.
 In the previous section we introduced the informal set-builder notation $\set{x:\text{some property of }x}$.
 However it turns out this is *too* informal!